pogikaken123/MEVN-stack-Practice/README.md

 # mevn-stack-practice
-Creating a simple crud app using MEV stack
+Creating a simple crud app using MEVN stack